CAST Highlight’s Docker Image for Code Scans

 Run a container with no argument to get the help output:

-> docker run --rm casthighlight/hl-agent-cli
+> docker run --rm casthighlight/cli

 The --rm option tells docker to remove the container once it has finished its job.